AwalaApp/specs/rs000-core.md

 Similarly, a private gateway MUST process the certificate contained in a GCR message following the rules defined in [RS-002](./rs002-pki.md#certificate-rotation).

-Internet gateways MUST ignore any GCR received from a peer, as that not supported.
+Internet gateways MUST ignore any GCR received from a peer, as that is not supported.

 A GCR message MUST be serialized as a `CertificateRotation` message defined in [RS-002](./rs002-pki.md#certificate-rotation).